-Name/Identification of Problem/Conflict Overview of problem/conflict and timeline, including reference to the nature and timing of the third-party assistance Summary of how the problem or conflict was addressed using ECR, including details of how the principles for engagement in ECR were used (See Appendix A of the Policy Memo, attached) Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECR Reflections on the lessons learned from the use of ECR b.
+Name/Identification of Problem/Conflict Overview of problem/conflict and timeline, including reference to the nature and timing of the third-party assistance, and how the ECR effort was funded Summary of how the problem or conflict was addressed using ECR, including details of any innovative approaches to ECR, and how the principles for engagement in ECR were used (See Appendix A of the Policy Memo, attached) Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECR Reflections on the lessons learned from the use of ECR b.
 Section I of the ECR Policy identifies key governance challenges faced by departments/agencies while working to accomplish national environmental protection and management goals.
-Consider your departments'/agency's ECR case, and indicate if it represents an example of where ECR was or is being used to avoid or minimize the occurrence of the following: minimize the occurrence of the following:
+Consider your departments'/agency's ECR case, and indicate if it represents an example of where ECR was or is being used to avoid or minimize the occurrence of the following:

-Check all Check if that apply Not Applicable Don't Know Protracted and costly environmental litigation; × Unnecessarily lengthy project and resource planning processes; × Costly delays in implementing needed environmental protection measures; × Foregone public and private investments when decisions are not timely or are appealed; × Lower quality outcomes and lost opportunities when environmental plans and decisions are not informed by all available information and perspectives; and × Deep-seated antagonism and hostility repeatedly reinforced between stakeholders by unattended conflicts. ×

-9. Please comment on any difficulties you encountered in collecting these data and if and how you overcame them.
+Chook all Check if Check all that apply Not Applicable Don't Know Protracted and costly environmental litigation; Unnecessarily lengthy project and resource planning processes; Costly delays in implementing needed environmental protection measures; Foregone public and private investments when decisions are not timely or are appealed; Lower quality outcomes and lost opportunities when environmental plans and decisions are not informed by all available information and perspectives; and Deep-seated antagonism and hostility repeatedly reinforced between stakeholders by unattended conflicts.
+Please comment on any difficulties you encountered in collecting these data and if and how you overcame them.
 Please provide suggestions for improving these questions in the future.